captbaritone/grats/README.md

 [![Join our Discord!](https://img.shields.io/discord/1089650710796320868?logo=discord)](https://capt.dev/grats-chat)

-**What if building a GraphQL server were as easy as writing the resolvers?**
+**What if building a GraphQL server were as simple as just writing functions?**

 When you write your GraphQL server in TypeScript, your fields and resovlers are _already_ annotated with type information. _Grats leverages your existing